Natural Areas Newsletter

 Explore With a Naturalist Guide

 Take part in a free class, event, program or activity!
 The City of Fort Collins Natural Areas Department offers educational programs year-round.
-Offerings in June-October are listed the publication, Tracks & Trails.
-Use NatureTracker to check the calendar of events and register for activities.
-You'll need to create a free NatureTracker account with your name, phone number and email.
+Offerings in June-October are listed the publication, Tracks & Trails, published in May.
+Use Engage Fort Collins to check the calendar of events and register for activities.
+You'll need to create a free account with your name, phone number and email.

-Educational programs in November-May, last minute additions and trail recommendations are in our free monthly electronic newsletter- sign up in the upper right-hand corner of this page.
+Educational programs in November-May, last minute additions and trail recommendations are in our free monthly electronic newsletter- sign up on this page.